mtl/svg2mod/README.md

 | Drill.Mech [^1] [^2] | --           | Yes          |
 | *.Keepout [^1] [^4]  | --           | Yes [^3]     |

 Note: If you have a layer `F.Cu`, all of its sub-layers will be treated as `F.Cu` regardless of their names.

 ### Layer Options

 Some layers can have options when saving to the newer 'pretty' format.

-The options are seperated from the layer name by `:`.
+The options are separated from the layer name by `:`.
 Ex `F.Cu:...`

-Some options can have arguments which are also seperated from the option key by `:`.
-If an option has more than one argument they are seperated by a comma.
+Some options can have arguments which are also separated from the option key by `:`.
+If an option has more than one argument they are separated by a comma.
 Ex: `F.Cu:Pad:1,mask`.

-If a layer has more than one option they will be seperated by `;`
+If a layer has more than one option they will be separated by `;`
 Ex: `F.Cu:pad;...`

 Supported Arguments: